Closures & Hours Changes

 Top of the page

-Torticollis, also known as "wryneck," is a condition in which your baby's head is tilted.
+(wryneck) happens at or shortly after birth.
+It means that your baby's head is tilted.
 The chin points to one shoulder, while the head tilts toward the opposite shoulder.
-Treatment is necessary to prevent your baby's face and skull from growing unevenly and to prevent limited motion of the head and neck.
+Treatment is needed to make sure your baby's face and skull grow evenly.
+Treatment also prevents limited motion of the head and neck.

 Congenital torticollis occurs when the neck muscle that runs up and toward the back of your baby's neck (sternocleidomastoid muscle) is shortened.
 This brings your baby's head down and to one side.
 This is known as congenital muscular torticollis.